dxmnkd316/thewatchman_dx/README.md

 ![version](https://img.shields.io/github/v/release/dummylabs/thewatchman)
 [![Community Forum][forum-shield]][forum]

+## Dxmnkd316's Fork Comments:
+* This fork was created to create an option that puls  in core config entities since I have a lot of helpers that use templates.
+These are not checked by any other missing entity finder as far as I'm aware (including The Watchman and Spook).
+* There isn't an easy or user-friendly way to clean up that file directly in yaml.
+You'll have to edit the template sensor OR device that has the missing reference.
+In my case, most of these were older disabled HomeKit Bridges that I had "archived" until testing of a new configuration was completed.
+But I also found several groups, template sensors, etc. that had missing entities as I renamed them, deleted, etc.
+* The point of this is, as we move to the UI more and more, checking these files becomes increasingly important.
+* I plan on testing this for a few weeks/months and then offering a PR up for the original repo.

+## ORIGINAL REPO README:

 The world around us is constantly changing, and so is Home Assistant.
 How often have you found yourself in a situation where your automations stopped working because some entities became permanently unavailable or actions changed their names?
 Some integrations can easily change the name of its actions and sensors they expose to Home Assistant.
 The watchman is an attempt to control such unwelcome changes and enable you to react proactively before any critical automation gets broken.